1. Valid inference after "double-dipping"

 In the multi-view data setting, multiple data sets (views) are available on a single common set of observations.
 For example, multivariate clinical and genomic data sets may be available on a single set of tissue samples, or we may have two network data sets that describe physical interactions and co-membership in protein complexes between a single set of proteins.

-- Lucy L. Gao, Jacob Bien and Daniela Witten (2019) Are clusterings of multiple data views independent?
-To appear in Biostatistics. [pdf]
+- Lucy L. Gao, Jacob Bien and Daniela Witten (2020) Are clusterings of multiple data views independent?
+Biostatistics. [pdf]

 [Received a 2019 ASA Biometrics Section Student Travel Award.]

 The number of replicates in experiments limits the amount of information that is available, but we maximize the amount of information gained by carefully choosing the values of the experimental inputs.
 This is the central problem of optimal experiment design.